nrfconnect/sdk-nrf/samples/openthread/coap_client/README.rst

 Sample output
 =============

-You can observe the sample logging output with a terminal emulator |ANSI|.
+You can observe the sample logging output with a terminal emulator |ANSI| (for example, nRF Connect Serial Terminal).
-For more details, see :ref:`putty`.
+See :ref:`test_and_optimize` for the required settings and steps.

 Dependencies
 ************